Geolocation OSINT: Techniques and Tools for Precise Analysis

 NOAA Solar Position Calculator Official solar data ±1 minute

 Advanced investigators measure shadow angles using digital protractors or image analysis software to quantify deviations.
-If shadows don't align with expected solar positions for the claimed time and location, this indicates either a spoofed timestamp or incorrect location claim.
+If the shadows do not align with the solar positions expected for the claimed time and location, this indicates either a faked timestamp or an incorrect location claim.

 Cross-Referencing and Street-Level Intelligence

-While satellites provide the view from above, street-level data offers the "boots on the ground" confirmation.
-Google Street View, Mapillary, Yandex Maps, and increasingly, user-generated content from social media provides high-detail verification.
-Look for specific markers that are difficult to fabricate:
+While satellites provide the top-down view, street-level data offers "on the ground" confirmation.
+Google Street View, Mapillary, Yandex Maps and, increasingly, user-generated social media content provide high-detail verification.
+Look for specific markers that are hard to fabricate:

-Street view coverage varies dramatically by region.
-In 2026, coverage includes most developed nations plus significant coverage in emerging markets.
-Researchers lacking current Street View data can use Mapillary, which maintains crowdsourced street-level imagery, or archived Street View captures from the Wayback Machine.
+Street View coverage varies dramatically by region.
+In 2026, coverage includes most developed nations, plus significant coverage in emerging markets.
+Researchers without current Street View data can use Mapillary, which maintains crowdsourced street-level imagery, or archived Street View captures via the Wayback Machine.

 Advanced Reverse Image Search Engines

-Reverse image search is the primary tool for identifying the source or location of visual media.
-Different search engines excel in different contexts:
+Reverse image search is the primary tool for identifying the origin or location of visual media.
+Different search engines excel in distinct contexts:

-Advanced practitioners use multiple search engines to capture different indexing perspectives.
-A single image may return completely different results across engines based on their indexing strategies.
+Advanced professionals use multiple search engines to capture different indexing perspectives.
+A single image can return completely different results across engines based on their indexing strategies.

 Geolocation Accuracy and Verification Confidence